TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 TPNOTE_EXTENSION_DEFAULT

-If set, this variable takes precedence over the configuration file variable filename.extension_default, which defines the file extension of new note files.
-In order to activate the appropriate markup renderer make sure, that the value given here is listed in one of the filename.extensions_* list.
+If set, this variable takes precedence over the configuration file variable ‘filename.extension_default’, which defines the file extension of new note files.
+In order to activate the appropriate markup renderer make sure, that the value given here is listed in ‘filename.extensions’.

 TPNOTE_USER, LOGNAME, USER, USERNAME